Japanese submarine I-37: March–June 1943

 Upon commissioning, I-37 was attached to the Kure Naval District and assigned to the Kure Submarine Squadron.
 She passed through the Iyo Nada in the Seto Inland Sea on 13 March 1943, and on 22 March underwent inspection by the staff of the Kure Submarine Squadron.
 She participated in torpedo practice with the submarines I-38, Ro-104, and Ro-105 on 26 March.
 On 1 April 1943, she was reassigned to Submarine Division 11 for work-ups and on 2 April she arrived at Kure for repairs to her attack periscope and retractable short-wave radio antenna.
 After the completion of her repairs, she took part during May 1943 in testing in the Seto Inland Sea of the Unkato cargo container, a 135 ft submersible container that could carry up to 377 tons of supplies, designed for a one-way trip in which the cargo's recipients released, recovered, and unloaded it.
 Workers installed a Type 22 radar aboard her in May 1943.

 With her workups and testing completed, I-37 was reassigned to Submarine Division 14 in Submarine Squadron 8 in the 6th Fleet on 23 May 1943.
-She got underway from Kure on 25 May bound for Penang Japanese-occupied British Malaya, which she reached on 4 June 1943.
+She got underway from Kure on 25 May bound for Penang in Japanese-occupied British Malaya, which she reached on 4 June 1943.